mirmirani/pythonDjangoApp/README.md

 Here I learned to -\
 \
     - set up a virtual environment\
-    - set up a skeleton django app\
+    - set up a custom skeleton django app\
-    - create a custom django app\
     - use a built-in django server\
     - create a new database model by running migrations\
     - add a url, import views, send a get request\